 |Wisconsin||6 years||§ 893.43(1)|

 In determining when to file a potential claim, you should always speak to a licensed attorney in your jurisdiction for time limitations specific to your situation.
-Statute of limitations periods may be longer or even shorter depending on the specific facts of your case.
+Statute of limitations periods may be longer or even shorter depending on the particular facts of your case.

 How to Write a Breach of Contract Demand Letter